All Products

 cfg.region = args.region

-# If the endpoint argument is provided, set the endpoint in the configurations.
+# If the endpoint parameter is provided, specify the endpoint that other services can use to access OSS.

 if args.endpoint is not None: